If you suffer from chronic pain, you’ve probably tried all kinds of treatment options. But have you considered mindful meditation?

-For some people with chronic pain, mindful meditation is an appealing pain management option because it has an unusual benefit; it is something that you personally control.
-Unlike pain medications or medical procedures, meditation is not done to you, it is something you can do for yourself.
+Mindful mediation is an appealing option for treating your pain because it has an unusual benefit; it places you in a position of control.
+Unlike pain medications or surgical procedures, meditation is not done to you—but rather it is something you do for yourself.

 See 11 Chronic Pain Control Techniques

-That being said, not everyone has the time to become an expert in meditation techniques.
-However, one study has demonstrated that devoting even a minimal amount of time and effort to learning to meditate can have lasting analgesic effects.
+Of course, you may not have the time to become an expert in various meditation techniques.
+But a recent study has demonstrated that committing even a minimal amount of time to learning mediation techniques can in turn have a positive impact on your pain.1

-This study revealed that the participants' perception of pain was significantly reduced after just three 20-minute mindful meditation sessions, spread over three days.
-While many studies have demonstrated that the relaxed state of mind created during meditation produces analgesic benefits that can alter an individual's perception of pain, it was thought that these benefits were only available after extensive time and expertise in developing meditation.
+The study demonstrated that the participants' perception of pain was significantly reduced after three 20-minute sessions of mindful meditation (spread out over three days).
+Other studies have demonstrated that meditation produces analgesic benefits that can alter your perception of pain—but it was thought that these benefits were available only after extensive mediation training.

 - Meditation produces lasting results